-An easy formula to help you to get the proportions right when you make meatloaf or meatballs.
+An easy formula to help you to get the proportions of ingredients correct when you make meatloaf or meatballs.
 You can scale the recipe up or down as required.

-For every 450g of minced meat that you use, add 1 teaspoon of salt and a 1/2 teaspoon of freshly ground black pepper.
-Add 40g of fresh breadcrumbs (about a slice of white bread with crusts removed) and 1 egg.
-You can also add dried or fresh, finely chopped herbs.
+– For every 450g of minced meat, add 1 teaspoon of salt and a 1/2 teaspoon of freshly ground black pepper.
+Add one egg and 40g of fresh breadcrumbs (about a slice of white bread with crusts removed).

-Line an oblong tin with strips of streaky bacon and fill with the meat loaf mixture.
+Line an oblong tin with strips of streaky bacon and fill with the meatloaf mixture.
 Press down gently and fold the rest of the streaky bacon over the meatloaf.
 If you are not using streaky bacon, you can sprinkle grated cheese on top of the meatloaf so it becomes bubbly and golden – it also helps to ‘glue’ the meatloaf together when it cools.

-– Bake the meat loaf at 200C/400F/Gas 6 for 35-45 minutes.
-Make a cut in the middle of a meat loaf to check it is cooked through – the juices should run clear.
+– Bake the meatloaf at 200C/400F/Gas 6 for 35-45 minutes.
+Make a cut in the middle of a meatloaf with a sharp knife to check it is cooked through – the juices should run clear.

 CURATED RECIPE Felicity Cloake perfected a recipe for meatballs in The Guardian after trying Angela Hartnett’s recipe for meatballs among others.